-Most of our clients choose to have at least a small monthly support retainer to get the best responsivity, as dedicated time is scheduled months in advance.
-If you have a highly technical project with us, then we would recommend opting for a monthly support retainer to cover small ad-hoc changes, improvements, updates and support.
+Most of our clients choose monthly support retainer to get the best responsivity, as dedicated time is scheduled months in advance.
+This also allows them to lock in our project hourly rate for support and maintenance requests.
+If you have a highly technical project with us, we recommend opting for a monthly support retainer to cover small ad-hoc changes, improvements, updates and support.

-We base our retainer pricing on the amount of development and support hours you need each month.
-The number of hours that you need depends on many factors such as the size of your project, or the number of new features you are likely to need each month that you’d like to be covered by your retainer arrangement.
-It’s important to us that you get value-for-money so we’d recommend putting together a nice-to-have list so that your allocation is used each month on value-adding improvements.
+We base the size and cost of our support agreements on the amount of development and support hours you need each month.
+The number of hours you need depends on many factors, such as the size of your project or the number of new features you are likely to need each month.
+It’s important that you get value for money, so we’d recommend putting together a nice-to-have list so that your allocation is used each month on value-adding improvements.

 We start by creating a central database that will hold all your data; we then put in place an interface (an API) to allow the web and mobile apps to send and receive this data.

-Think an API digital version of a drive-through burger restaurant.
+Think of an API as a digital version of a drive-through burger restaurant.
 If you ask the teller for a burger, then you'll get given one from the kitchen.
-Ask them for a trampoline and tell you that they don't sell that product.
-When we build a connection between your web app and your mobile app, we will configure these rules but based on the functionality of your system.
+Ask them for a trampoline, and they will tell you they don't sell that product.
+When we build a connection between your web app and your mobile app, we will configure these rules based on the functionality of your system.

 We’ve written a free eGuide on this topic should you want more information about how the setup works.

 Usually yes.
-Most modern apps and systems will have an interface like what we described in the last question.
-Ask the company if they have any “API documentation”, if they do then it is very likely that we will be able to integrate with the system.
+Most modern apps and systems will have an interface as we described in the last question.
+Ask the company if they have any “API documentation”; if they do then it is very likely that we will be able to integrate with the system.

-We take payments in-site or in-app using a third-party payment provider such as Worldpay, SagePay, Stripe or PayPal.
+We usually take payments on-site or in-app using a third-party payment provider such as Worldpay, SagePay, Stripe or PayPal.
+We can also support other providers on request.
 There are lots of different payment providers out there that we can integrate with, but they typically fall into one of two categories:

-Stripe and PayPal fall into the end-to-end category, though there are more providers out there.
+Stripe and PayPal fall into the end-to-end category, though there are more providers.
 With this kind of vendor, you use their service, and they handle both the merchant services and fund collection for you and provide you with a dashboard.
-You have a balance that accrues with every sale and payments are made into your bank account at regular intervals, usually every seven days.
-End-to-end is the simplest option, for example, Stripe charges 1.4% +20p (at the time of writing) for European cards, and 2.9% +20p for non-European cards.
+You have a balance that accrues with every sale, and payments are made into your bank account at regular intervals, usually every seven days.
+End-to-end is the simplest option; for example, at the time of writing, Stripe charges 1.4% +20p (at the time of writing) for European cards and 2.9% +20p for non-European cards.

-SagePay and Worldpay fall into this category, who act as a middle-man between your bank and your website or app.
-The merchant-in-the-middle charged a fixed price per transaction, and it’s then your bank that will then take a fixed percentage on top of the merchant services fee.
-Worldpay, Sagepay and the other merchant service middle-men typically charge 10-20p per transaction and will usually have productised packages based on order volumes.
+SagePay and Worldpay fall into this category, which act as a middle-man between your bank and your website or app.
+The merchant-in-the-middle charges a fixed price per transaction, and your bank takes a fixed percentage on top of the merchant services fee.
+Worldpay, Sagepay and the other merchant service middle-men typically charge 10-20p per transaction and usually have tiered packages based on order volumes.

-With this route you will need to negotiate with your bank about the fees they charge, it’s not uncommon for businesses to shop around the different banks to find the best deal.
+With this merchant services approach, you will need to negotiate with your bank about the fees they charge - it’s not uncommon for businesses to shop around the different banks to find the best deal.
 You will typically be able to achieve between 1-4% depending on the size and nature of your business.

-The largest benefit of the Merchant services approach is that funds clear directly into your bank account, which may be worth a lot to you if you a high sales volumes.
+The largest benefit of the Merchant services approach, is that funds clear directly into your bank account, which may be worth a lot to you if you have high sales volumes.

 Yes, we specialise in highly bespoke projects, and it is common for us to work with existing systems and teams.